Understanding Rhabdo: Why You Should Take Exertional Rhabdomyolysis Seriously

 Feb 07, 2017

 Overtraining has countless psychological, physical, and medical risks.
-Recently, three collegiate football players from the University of Oregon were admitted to the hospital and diagnosed with rhabdomyolysis after “grueling strength and conditioning workouts” on campus.
+Frequently we hear in the media or personal accounts of athletes admitted to the hospital and diagnosed with rhabdomyolysis after grueling strength and conditioning workouts on and off school campuses.

 Exertional rhabdomyolysis (ER) or “rhabdo” is a rare, yet serious, and potentially fatal, condition if not recognized and treated appropriately.
 It is defined as the breakdown of normal skeletal muscle fibers due to injury or exercise.
 Exercise to create this reaction is typically excessive, repetitive, or prolonged, and outside of the athletes accustomed training regimen.